 Some nights I just crave spicy, southwestern flavors like warm chili and hot jalapenos, cool avocados and smooth sour cream.
 And when I have a craving, I want to satisfy it fast-in an hour or less.
-So, with that in mind, let me offer my favorite chicken White Chicken Chili recipe, ready in about an hour, full of flavor and perfect for a crowd.
+So, with that in mind, let me offer my favorite White Chicken Chili recipe, ready in about an hour, full of flavor and perfect for a crowd.

 Even if you roast the chicken breasts (which really gives the best flavor) it’ll be ready in an hour.
 Who doesn’t like that?
 And if you really want to save time, use a rotisserie chicken.
 So, here you go – White Chicken Chili!

-Perfect roast chicken breasts.
+Roast chicken breasts.

 Top with grated cheese, a squeeze of lime juice, cool sliced avocados and a dollop of sour cream.
 Good to the last drop!